A-mIn3/WINspect/README.md

 ## Contributions

 You are welcome to contribute and suggeste any improvements.
-If you want to point to an issue, Please [file an issue](https://github.com/ascott1/readme-template/issues).
+If you want to point to an issue, Please [file an issue](https://github.com/A-mIn3/WINspect/issues).

 ## Direct contributions

- For direct contributions:
 Fork the repository && File a pull request && You are good to go ;)

 ## Need Help

-If you have questions or need further guidance on using the tool , please [file an issue](https://github.com/ascott1/readme-template/issues).
+If you have questions or need further guidance on using the tool , please [file an issue](https://github.com/A-mIn3/WINspect/issues).

 ## License
 This project is licensed under The GPL terms.